tedcheng/ai-hackers-field-manual/README.md

 | [Replicate](https://replicate.com/) | API | Run open-source machine learning models with a cloud API. |

 ## Models <a name="models"></a>
-A list of the more "hackable" models and how to work with them.
+A list of the more "hackable" open source models and how to work with them.

 | Name | Description | Size | Data | OSS & License | How to work with it |
 |------|-------------|------|------|---------------|---------------------|